keystonejs/keystone/.changeset/friendly-books-kneel.md

 '@keystone-next/cloudinary': major
 ---

-The filters has been removed because it was not useful to filter by equality with the exact json blob stored in the database.
+The filters for `cloudinaryImage` have been removed because it is not useful to filter by equality with the exact json blob stored in the database.